 - Common academic accommodations include, but are not limited to: exam modifications or adjustments, note-takers, readers, scribes, taped textbooks, alternate print formats, assistive technology, course substitutions, priority registration, recorded lectures, and classroom relocations.

-- Policies and procedures for the most commonly requested accommodations at ASC are included in this handbook.
+- Policies and procedures for the most commonly requested accommodations at ASU are included in this handbook.
 Contact the Office of the Affirmative Action Officer for policies and procedures for other accommodations.

 Accommodation is not required if: